retched/ZC-USPSRestful/README.md

 This module provides ZenCart sellers the ability to offer United States Postal Service (USPS) shipping rates to their customers during checkout.
 This is done by pulling the rates directly from the USPS RestAPI.

-This module will work with most recent versions of ZenCart using PHP 7 or PHP 8.
+This module will work with the most recent versions of ZenCart using PHP 7 or PHP 8.
 It has been tested with Zencart 1.5.5 and onward up to 2.1.0.

 ## Module Version

-- Last Stable Release: 0.2.0
+- Last Stable Release: 1.0.0
-_Released January 17, 2025 for ZenCart 2.1.0._
+_Released February 18, 2025 for ZenCart 2.1.0._
-- Next Version Number: 1.0.0
+- Next Version Number: ???

 ### Version/Release History

-- 1.0.0 _(in development)_
+- 1.0.0
  A LOT of changes.
-Including readding the min/max weight boxes from USPS, bugfixing the display of rates and quotes, adding error messages in the backend, bugfixed bad API returns, cleaned up repository as a whole.
-Changes to allow the module to work with PHP8 and PHP7 based ZenCarts.
+Including re-adding the min/max weight boxes from USPS, fixing the display of rates and quotes, adding error messages in the backend, fixing bad API returns, cleaned up the repository as a whole.
+Changes to allow the module to work with PHP8 and PHP7-based ZenCarts.
 (At least ZenCart 1.5.x or ZenCart 2.x and newer.)
 - 0.2.0
  Various bugfixing including the reintroduction of First Class Mail Package International Service to the quote pool.
 - 0.1.0
  First "release".
 - 0.0.0
   _Development version.
-This version contains an incomplete thought and should not be used in production unless you are absolutely sure what you are doing.
+This version contains an incomplete thought and should not be used in production unless you are sure what you are doing.
 The version from the [ZenCart was only a placeholder](https://www.zen-cart.com/showthread.php?230478-pluginID-of-yet-to-be-submitted-encapsulated-plugin).
 Pulling from the Repository is not recommended._

 ## Additional Links